I'm Gonna Love You Too

-"I'm Gonna Love You Too" is a song written by Joe B. Mauldin, Niki Sullivan and Norman Petty, originally recorded by Buddy Holly in 1957 and released as a single in 1958.
+"I'm Gonna Love You Too" is a song originally recorded and released by Buddy Holly as a single in 1958 on Coral Records.
 It was covered 20 years later by American new wave band Blondie and released as the lead single in the U.S. from their multi-platinum 1978 album Parallel Lines.

 Song history

+The song is listed on the record label as written by Joe B. Mauldin, Niki Sullivan and Norman Petty but this has been disputed.
 There is controversy about the authorship of the song.
 Jerry Allison has stated that Buddy Holly was the actual author of the song.
 William Ruhlmann noted:

 The song is credited to Joe B. Mauldin, Holly's bass player; Norman Petty, his producer; and Nikki Sullivan, his sometime rhythm guitarist (who was not heard on the recording).
 There have long been questions about the songwriting credits assigned to the original songs Holly recorded, and Jerry Allison, his drummer, has gone on record stating that "I'm Gonna Love You Too" actually was written primarily by Holly, with Allison composing the bridge.
 Certainly the song sounds characteristic of the man who wrote "That'll Be the Day."
 It is another up-tempo number with an infectious tune and boastful lyrics that only thinly veil heartbreak.

-Of the song's credited authors, two (Mauldin and Sullivan) were members of Holly's band The Crickets; the third, Petty, was Holly's first manager and also his recording engineer.
+Of the song's credited authors, two (Mauldin and Sullivan) were members of Holly's band The Crickets; the third, Petty, was Holly's first manager and also his recording engineer and customarily took a songwriting credit to obtain song royalties regardless of whether he wrote the song or not.

+Similarly, Buddy Holly's name was left off of the songwriting credits for "Peggy Sue" on the record label and sheet music initially and only later corrected.
+A possible motive is to give his band members songwriting royalties as a form of payment.

 Holly included the song on his self-titled second album.
 It was released as a single on Coral Records, but failed to crack the Billboard Hot 100.
 In Canada, the b-side "Listen To Me" reached #38.
 Holly continued to sell regionally in the upper midwest USA after his death and when rereleased, "I'm Gonna Love You Too" was a substantial 'regional' hit in Minneapolis and surrounding markets in 1964.

 When the song was recorded an actual cricket was in the studio.
 As the song is ending and fading out, you can hear the cricket chirp a couple of times.